-Pursuant to a resolution of the board of directors of the Issuer dated 23 August 2021 and a bond purchase agreement dated 14 September 2021 (the "Bond Purchase Agreement") between the Issuer, the Guarantor and the Syndicate Banks, the Issuer has decided to issue, and the Syndicate Banks have agreed to purchase, the Bonds.
+Pursuant to a resolution of the board of directors of the Issuer dated 19 August 2022 and a bond purchase and paying agency agreement dated 29 August 2022 (the "Bond Purchase and Paying Agency Agreement") between the Issuer, the Guarantor and the Syndicate Banks, the Issuer has decided to issue, and the Syndicate Banks have agreed to purchase, the Bonds.

-The issuance of the Guarantee has been authorised by resolutions of the board of directors of the Guarantor passed on 16 August 2021.
+The issuance of the Guarantee has been authorised by resolutions of the board of directors of the Guarantor passed on 16 August 2022.